open-telemetry/opentelemetry-java/CONTRIBUTING.md

 For an overview of the other repositories in the OpenTelemetry Java ecosystem, see [opentelemetry.io/docs/languages/java/intro/#repositories](https://opentelemetry.io/docs/languages/java/intro/#repositories).

+## Benchmarks

+JMH benchmark instructions live in [docs/knowledge/other-tasks.md#benchmarks-jmh](docs/knowledge/other-tasks.md#benchmarks-jmh).
+If you are submitting a performance-sensitive PR, include JMH output (number of threads, iterations, scores with error margins) so reviewers can evaluate the change.

 ## User-facing documentation

 End-user documentation for the Java SDK lives at